badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

     - How to choose the best Encoding Method

  # Feature Engineering
+ Feature engineering refers to the process of raw data manipulation such as addition, deletion, combination, mutation etc. to increase machine learning model accuracy (both
+ training and testing), leading to better performance and finding the appropriate findings.

+ In addition, feature engineering in Machine Learning involves extracting useful features from the given input data to better learn the target using our choosen machine learning model.
+It involves transforming data to forms that better relate to the underlying target to be learned.
+ At the end, only the most significant features, that have linear relation with the target, are given to the model and the remaining features are discarded.

+In order to achieve an effective feature engineering, it is important to understand deeply the business problem and the given data via perforing exploratory data analysis and data cleaning.

 ## Conclusion
 • Transformed data is easier to understand and to analyze either by computer or human.